The Four Outcomes From Your Business Proposal (Three Are Bad)

 Your Sales Proposal Process Is Killing You

-You stay in business and grow your business and grow your commissions by selling more deals at higher margin faster than you did the day before, which is why the way you are giving proposals today GUARANTEES you will struggle to make it in business.
+You stay in business and grow your business and grow your commissions by selling more deals at higher margins faster than you did the day before, which is why the way you are giving proposals today GUARANTEES you will struggle to make it in business.

 The other day a friend of mine asked me how to resurrect a deal after the prospect had gone dark, which happened right after my friend provided his usual proposal.

-Not only had he provided the typical proposal, he had provided references, met to review the proposal, and even agreed to meet on a Saturday so as not to inconvenience the prospect.
+Not only had he provided the typical proposal, but he had also provided references, met to review the proposal, and even agreed to meet on a Saturday so as not to inconvenience the prospect.
 (Can you see where this is headed?)